 'Coffire' pendant lamp uses recycled coffee grounds as the sustainable pigment, to form random porcelain surface patterns and textures through the innovation of the ancient pit firing technique from pottery making.

-During the low temperature (below 1000℃) firing process, the interaction between the biodiesel and the sugar in the coffee grounds, which oxidized to red matter, leave on the surface of the ceramics to form pink random texture, because the surface texture is influenced by many variables, such as temperature, humidity, coffee grounds density, etc.
+During the low temperature (below 1000℃) firing process, the interaction between the biodiesel and the sugar in the coffee grounds, which oxidised to red matter, leave on the surface of the ceramics to form a random pink pattern, because the surface pattern is influenced by many variables, such as temperature, humidity and coffee grounds density.

-The innovative colouring technology was derived from the ancient pit burning technology.
+The innovative colouring technology was derived from ancient pit-burning technology.
 During the low-temperature firing process at 600-800°C, coffee grounds on the surface of the lamp will release biodiesel and sugar.
 Under the influence of temperature, humidity, coffee grounds’ concentration and other variables, the interaction between the two substances will show a pink random texture on the surface of the object.